elpulpo0/ClaimFaucet/README.md

 # Claim 5 ONE on offical OneFinity Faucet for mutliple adresses at once.
-hey needs to be have a balance lower than 1 ONE
+They needs to be have a balance lower than 1 ONE

 ### Step 1